tjelvar-olsson/tjelvar-olsson.github.io/_drafts/how-to-set-up-clean-python-development-environments-using-pip-and-virtualenv.md

 ```

 That's not very good!
 What is going on?
 It seems that I cannot import the
 ``awesome`` module.

-Depending on your level of familiarity with Python the
+Depending on your level of familiarity with Python the problem may be obvious
-problem may be obvious to you.
-However, when I started out with Python this
+to you.
+However, when I started out with Python this caused me a lot of
-caused me a lot of confusion because I clearly could import the ``awesome``
+confusion.
+I clearly could import the ``awesome`` module!
-module!

 ```bash
 $ python -c "import awesome; print(awesome.__version__)"
 0.0.1
 ```

-When I run the command above one of the places Python looks for modules is the
+One of the places where Python looks for modules is the directory of the
-current directory.
-However, when I run the ``tests/tests.py`` script Python
+calling script, which is why the command above works.
+However, when we run the
-cannot find the ``awesome`` package in the ``tests`` directory.
-In other words
+``tests/tests.py`` script there is no ``awesome`` package to be found in the
-to get the same environment as experienced when running ``python tests/tests.py``
-one would have to go into the ``tests`` directory first.
+``tests`` directory, illustrated below.

 ```bash
 $ cd tests/